com3dian/Sentiment_Analysis_plugin/example/README.md

 >   ```
 >   Sentiment Analysis Result: **negative** :weary:

-The sentiment analysis automatically treat consequential one-line comment as a block.
+The sentiment analysis automatically treat successive one-line comment as a block.
 At line 49, 50, there is such a block:

 ![](./.github/multiline2.png)